Arvanu

 Governance is no longer optional

 The moment AI touches customer workflows, operational decisions, or sensitive data, governance stops being a legal side note.
-It becomes part of whether the system can go live at all.
+With the EU AI Act phasing in, it becomes part of whether the system can go live at all.

 Regulated companies feel this first